Gopaldev: Works

-As a Vaishnavite guru of Ekasarana Dharma, Gopaldev founded the Kaljhar sattra, about 7 km from Pathsala in Bajali district and used it as his working place.
+As a Vaishnavite guru of Ekasarana Dharma, Gopaldev founded the Kaljhar Satra at Bhavanipur, about 7 km from Pathsala in Bajali district under the guidance of Madhavdeva, earning him the name Bhavanipuria Ata.

 Literary works

-Gopaldev composed some plays like Janmajatra, Nandutsav and Uddhabjan or Gopi-Uddhab Sambad and Sitar Patal Proves written in Early Assamese language.
+Gopaldev composed some plays like Janmajatra, Nandutsav and Uddhabjan or Gopi-Uddhab Sambad and Sitar Patal Proves, written in the Assamese Language.

 Tithi

-The birth anniversary of Gopaldev is celebrated in Namghars and Sattras of Assam as Tithi of Gopaldev (গোপালদেৱৰ তিথি).
-The Government of Assam declares this day as holiday in every year on this occasion.
+The birth anniversary of Gopaldev is celebrated in Namghars and Sattras of Assam as Tithi of Gopaldev.
+The Government of Assam recognise this day as a holiday every year on this occasion.